mikezs/AoC-2022/README.md

 ### Day 2
 Todays challenge was modelling the input, I'm sure there's a simpler way, but I ended up parsing everything into enums and having functions to get a score based on comparing.
 I wrote the truth tables out manually though and there's a way to use the `modulo` operator instead I'm certain.
 I might come back and try agian (Narrator: He didn't).

+### Day 3
+I had to write a few extensions to get the syntax that let me easily work out what I was doing, but after I'd done that I got some nice functional chains to work with to get the answer.
+I refactored many times to get types to resolve and I think there's too many force unwraps for my liking.
+Solutions worked first time though 🎉